There is good and bad news when dealing with Progressive in a car accident case. In this article, you will hear both the good and the bad.

 She suffered a fractured bone in her face (below the eye).
 We settled this case for the Progressive UM policy limits of $100,000.

 It was under her husband’s Progressive auto insurance policy.
-Imperial Fire & Casualty Insurance Company insured the driver of the van. provided bodily injury coverage under the car’s insurance policy, and paid $10,000.
+Imperial Fire & Casualty Insurance Company insured the driver of the van.
+They had $10,000 in bodily injury liability insurance coverage.
+Imperial paid the $10,000 limits.

 A young woman was driving a friend’s car, heading straight on US 1 in Miami, Florida.
 An SUV was heading in the opposite direction.